-A separate sleep room is available for the infants with their own crib and their own schedule for sleeping.
-Younger infants nap on a schedule determined by their individual needs and the wishes of their parent.
-Older infants, once they have been in the program for some time, often adapt or fall into the routine of the centre - having one afternoon nap during the day.
-This will be encouraged but not hurried or forced.
+A separate sleep room is available for the younger toddlers with their own sleeping cot/mat and their own schedule for sleeping.
 The windows between the sleep room and the homeroom, as well as the use of baby monitors, allow the staff to supervise both the sleep room and the homeroom at the same time.
 Please note: The transmitting portion of the baby monitor is in the room where the children are sleeping.
-The receiving portion of the baby monitor is in the play area of the infant homeroom.
+The receiving portion of the baby monitor is in the play area of the Toddler homeroom.

-Most toddler and preschool children continue to nap, and provisions are made for them to rest comfortably.
+Most older toddler and preschool children continue to nap, and provisions are made for them to rest comfortably.
 Each child has their own sleeping cot/mat, with an individual sheet and small pillow which is washed at least once weekly or more often if necessary.
 We request that parents provide a blanket and a favourite sleep toy if their child has one.
-Please note: Fisher Children's Centre washes bedding provided by parents and sheets on-site.
+Please note: College of the North Atlantic Child Care Centre sends bedding provided by parent's home for washing with sheets washed on-site.

 Soft music is played, the room is darkened, and quiet activities are planned for the children who do not sleep.
 This quiet time routine helps children to relax and refresh themselves for play later in the day.
-Children are easily accessible to an ECE while using a sleeping cot/mat as the ECEs stay nearby at all times.
-Please note: To ensure a healthy distance from other children while resting or napping, we ensure there is at least 45 centimetres of space between cribs and sleeping cots/mats.
+Children are easily accessible to an ECE while using a sleeping cot/mat as the ECEs always stay nearby.

+Please note: To ensure a healthy distance from other children while resting or napping, we ensure there is at least 45 centimetres of space between sleeping cots/mats.